GitLab5sem2024/Library-Management-System/README.md

 ## Benefits of a Library Management System:

 - **Increased Efficiency:**
-  Automation reduces the time and effort spent on manual tasks, such as cataloging, checking out books, and managing fines.
+  Automation reduces the time and effort spent on manual tasks, such as cataloging, checking out books, and managing files.

 - **Improved User Experience:**
   Users can easily search for, borrow, and return materials, and they receive notifications about due dates or reservations.